 In 2011, I reached out to one of my favorite content creators, Jory Caron.
 He hosted the popular YouTube series Is It A Good Idea to Microwave This?
 He started his own YouTube channel after the series ended.
 I sent Jory a message on Facebook with no expectation of him ever responding.
 About a year later, he asked me to compose music for his videos.
 I eagerly accepted his offer.
 I went on to compose music for his videos between 2012 – 2014.

 Jory's goal was to provide me with a platform to help my career grow.
 He introduced me to one of his fans who worked for Jingle Punks, which is a production music library.
 His fan wanted to help me join their roster because he was "impressed that I was able to release commercial-quality music at the age of 17."
 He sent me submission guidelines and coached me on how to increase my chances of joining their roster.
 In September of 2013, I joined Jingle Punks as a production music composer.
 Since joining, my music has been placed in several high-profile television shows and advertisements all over the world.

-John lead his local IGDA (International Game Developers Association) chapter and mentored students at Texas A&M University.
-Post-IGDA, he founded the Surviving Indie Organization, an online resource hub that creates and curates content specifically for independent game developers and students who are passionate about video game development.
-He currently tours the nation hosting panels and discussions about topics related to indie game development and the entertainment industry as a whole.
+From 2014 to 2015, I was the chair holder and founder of my local IGDA (International Game Developers Association) chapter.
+I mentored students at Texas A&M University and hosted lectures related to the video game industry.
+Unfortunately, I had to step down and close the chapter due to the lack of interest from local game developers.
+Post-IGDA, I founded the Surviving Indie Organization, an online resource hub that creates and curates content specifically for independent game developers and students who are passionate about video game development.
+I still host panels and discussions about topics related to indie game development and the entertainment industry as a whole.